NMS Smeul (1888)

 NMS Smeul was a torpedo boat of the Romanian Navy.
-She was part of a class of three, built in France for the Romanian Navy in 1888.
+She was part of a class of three named the Sborul-class, built in France for the Romanian Navy in 1888.
 She and her two sister ships saw service during World War I.

 Construction and specifications

 Along with her two sister ships, Năluca and Sborul, she was built at Casa de Forges et Chantiers de la Méditéranée in Le Havre, France.
 She was built and commissioned in 1888.
 She displaced 56 tons, measuring 36.78 meters in length.
 Top speed amounted to 16 knots, generated by a 540 hp steam engine.
 Armament consisted of two five-barreled 37 mm Hotchkiss revolving guns, two 356 mm torpedo tubes and one spar torpedo.
 Smeuls sisters were rebuilt in 1907, their boilers and chimneys being reduced from two to one.
 During this refit, the two 37 mm revolving guns were replaced by one machine gun.
 They had a crew of 20 and drew 2.13 meters (7 feet) of water, carrying 7 tons of coal.
 Thus, Smeul was the only one of her class to retain her original armament of two 37 mm revolving guns.
-This allowed her to effectively engaged enemy ground troops, aircraft and submarines.
+This allowed her to effectively engage enemy ground troops, aircraft and submarines.